 - optional: fresh thyme and oregano for garnish

-Finish with remaining 2 tablespoons of butter, salt and pepper.
+- Finish with the remaining 2 tablespoons of butter, salt, and pepper.